John Draper: Apple Computer and the Charley Board

+Before the founding of Apple, Draper influenced Steve Wozniak's early work with computers.
+Wozniak recalled seeing Draper use a teletype to connect to ARPANET and play chess with a computer in Boston.
+The demonstration prompted Wozniak to build a television terminal that could communicate with remote computers.
+Wozniak later incorporated a microprocessor into the terminal design, developing the computer that became the Apple-1.

 In 1977, Draper worked for Apple as an independent contractor, and was assigned by Wozniak to develop a device that could connect the Apple II computer to phone lines.
 Wozniak said he thought computers could act like an answering machine, and modems were not yet widely available.
 Draper designed an interface device dubbed the "Charley Board", which was designed to dial toll-free telephone numbers used by many corporations and to emit touch tones that would grant access to the WATS lines in use by those companies.
 In theory, this would allow unlimited and free long-distance phone calls.
-Upon learning of the Charlie Board's capabilities, Apple's CEO Mike Scott canceled the project immediately.
+Upon learning of the Charley Board's capabilities, Apple's CEO Mike Scott canceled the project immediately.
 Some of its techniques were later used in tone-activated calling menus, voicemail, and other services.

 "It was an incredible board.
 But no one at Apple liked Crunch.
 Only me.
 They wouldn't let his device become a product," Wozniak said of the episode in 2004.